GuenterQuast/mimoCoRB/builddoc/index.rst

-As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient processing power to process and analyze data.
+As digital filtering of incoming data may be very CPU intensive, multi-processing and multi-core capable components are needed to ensure sufficient power to process and analyze data.
-`mimoCoRB.mimo_buffer` implements such a buffer allowing multiple processes to read ("multiple out") or write ("multiple in") to the buffer space.
+`mimoCoRB.mimo_buffer` implements such a buffer allowing multiple processes to read ("multiple out") or write ("multiple in") to a shared buffer space.

-Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data may be a complex workflow, buffers may be arranged in chains where one or several reader processes of a buffer write to one or several output buffer(s).
+Because processing of the data, i.e. digital filtering, selection, compression and storage or real-time visualization of the data can be a complex workflow, buffers may be arranged in chains where one or several reader processes of a buffer write to one or several output buffer(s).